OliveTreeSap/CS2-smart-parking-lot/README.md

 - Controlled/Automatic gate
 - Automatic vehicle elevator
 - Automatic lighting system
-- Smoke detection
+- Fire detection and alarm
-- Rain detection
+- Rain detection and automatic canopy system

 ### Parts used
-- Microcontroller: WeAct ESP32-S3-A N16R8
+- Microcontroller: TBD
+    - The ESP32-S3 we wanted to use unfortunately shorted
 - Building material: foam paper
-- TBD
+- IR sensor for flame detection
+- Humidity sensor for rain detection
+- Servos for the main gate
+- DC motors for the elevator and canopy system
+- LED strips for the lighting system

 ### Wiring diagram
 TBD